-South Africa's Pick n Pay to cut 3,500 jobs, warns on H1
+CORRECTED-South Africa's Pick n Pay cuts 3,500 jobs, warns on H1

 Pick n Pay, founded 50 years ago, also has operations in Botswana, Mozambique, Zambia, Zimbabwe, Lesotho, and Namibia.

-Jobs will be cut at head office, in the company's regional structure, store operations and in its supply chain, it said.
+Jobs were cut at head office, in the company's regional structure, store operations and in its supply chain, it said.

 "These roles and functions were no longer required due to improvements in organisation, planning and technology," Pick n Pay said.